 - They are both highly processed foods

-- The food needs to be “fortified” with vitamins and minerals to have any value
+- Both need to be “fortified” with vitamins and minerals to have any value

 - They both cause ill health and disease in the unlucky consumer